bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:30:48

-What you're saying is it's basically solved for Lightning or there's a very, you know, but
+What you're saying is it's basically solved for Lightning or there's a very, but..

 Sjors: 00:30:53

-..not solved for Lightning, but it is easier to solve for Lightning, because Lightning you have to have a running node anyway.
+It's not solved for Lightning, but it is easier to solve for Lightning, because Lightning you have to have a running node anyway.

 Aaron: 00:30:58

-And yes, and that's one of the critiques that I've heard of this solution as well, that why focus on on-chain, let's just move this type of stuff to Lightning.
+And that's one of the critiques that I've heard of this solution as well, that why focus on on-chain, let's just move this type of stuff to Lightning.

 Sjors: 00:31:09

-You could for smaller payments, but

-Sjors: 00:31:11

-I don't want to pay my rent with Lightning.
+You could for smaller payments, but I don't want to pay my rent with Lightning.

 Aaron: 00:31:12